|San Francisco, California, US|

 Project: 49 Farms

-Posted by Jay Rosenberg over 4 years ago
+Posted by Jay Rosenberg almost 6 years ago

 This curriculum-based, community focused Urban Permaculture Design Apprenticeship, facilitated by Jay Rosenberg, is aimed at fast-tracking the development of urban permaculture-based knowledge in a wide range of specific subjects.
 This is an ideal way to get started on a career as an urban permaculture designer and/or participate in urban permaculture projects worldwide.